 As project managers, we tend to underestimate project tasks, thinking we’re doing our clients and team a favor.
 But underestimating a project does everyone a disservice and causes stress when budgets and timelines go over their estimates.

-Asking the right questions enables you to create a project estimate based on what your clients need—not what you think they need.
-So take time to understand the triple constraints that could cause your project to go over budget: time, cost, and scope.
+These are the things that could cause your project to go over budget: time, cost, and scope.
 If you keep track of these 3 things, you’ll be a better project estimator.
 You can use our online gantt chart software to help estimate your RFP.

+Here are some questions that can help you estimate project time and budget more accurately.
 This list could go on and on depending on the level of information you’re provided.
-Be persistent and get the answers you need.

 Use your judgment in this respect.
 Not every estimate becomes a real project, so not every request needs to become a real estimate.

-If you think about a project, you can naturally break it down into phases, tasks, and subtasks.
-If you can map it all out and apply a time estimate to each element, you should be able to create a solid project estimate.
-There's a project planning and estimation technique called the work breakdown structure (WBS) that makes it easy.
+If you can map it all out and estimate each element, you should be able to create a solid project estimate.
+Learn how to create a work breakdown structure for your projects, and download a free WBS template.

-Sum of tasks includes wrapping objects, packing boxes, and prepping for movers.
+This estimate includes the time needed to wrap objects, pack boxes, and prep for movers.
 Here’s how the estimated timing breaks down by room:

-This type of exercise can be extremely helpful during the sales process when a client tells you they have X dollars to spend.
-Based on your estimates, you can easily map a set of tasks or deliverables to something that works for both the dollar amount and the client’s goals.
+This exercise can be extremely helpful during the sales process when a client tells you they have X dollars to spend.
+You can easily map a set of tasks or deliverables to something that works for both the dollar amount and the client’s goals.

-Let’s take a closer look at how hourly estimation works in TeamGantt.
+Let’s take a closer look at how hourly estimation works in TeamGantt so you know how to add and assign estimates to your tasks and teams.

 First, make sure Estimated Hours is enabled on your project by going to Menu > Project Settings > Enable Hours and selecting Yes.
 (Note: Hourly estimation is only available on Advanced plans.)